Get Help Today(877) 648-4288

 Additionally, a person who uses Salvia may experience frightening or distressing hallucinations.
 Consequently, a Salvia user could suffer fear, panic, or anxiety until the effects of the drug subside.
 While Salvia makes some users euphoric, the drug makes other users feel disoriented and exhausted.
 Salvia can also place a person in danger of accidentally harming themselves or others if they attempt to use tools or operate a vehicle after taking the drug.

 While Salvia may not be addictive, Salvia abuse is possible if a person uses it frequently.
-A Salvia habit could contribute to a larger substance use disorder with Hallucinogens or create legal trouble for the user in jurisdictions where Salvia is illegal.
+A Salvia habit could contribute to a larger Substance Use Disorder (SUD) with Hallucinogens or create legal trouble for the user in jurisdictions where Salvia is illegal.
 If you or someone you know is using Salvia harmfully, please contact a dedicated treatment provider today to learn more about rehab options.

 What are you struggling with?